LACH2050 Plants and Landscape Systems

 - Building on the foundations of Level 1 design studio and technical studies, this unit deepens the understanding of plants and ecology and the use of plants as a living material in landscape architectural design.
 It investigates the role of plants in the dynamic contexts of landscape systems, cultural landscapes, designed landscapes and landscape management.
 This unit emphasises Western Australia's unique biodiversity, sustainable design and the dynamic context in which plants can thrive.

-; and (4) develop appropriate plant selections on the basis of environmental, cultural, historical and design factors.
+; and (4) develop appropriate plant selections on the basis of environmental, cultural, historical and design factors to a real context.

-- Indicative assessments in this unit are as follows: (1) plant tests A and B and (2) site based plant palette.
+- Indicative assessments in this unit are as follows: (1) plant tests A and B and visual diary and (2) site based plant palette.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.